maxencemayrand/graph-evolution/README.md

 ![Example](./examples/ex2.gif)

+## Example

+See [this notebook](./nilpotent-orbits.ipynb) for an example where `graphevolution` is used to get a neat image of a partially ordered set that occurs naturally in Lie theory.

 ## Usage

 To see the program in action with a simple example, generate a random graph as follows (in Python).